- Home

 Why straighten your teeth later in life?

-There are several benefits to having your teeth straightened over 50 and research shows that it’s becoming increasingly popular – with over three quarters (76%) of orthodontists seeing an increase in adult patients seeking treatment.
+There are several benefits to having your teeth straightened over 50 and research shows that it’s becoming increasingly popular – with over three-quarters (76%) of orthodontists seeing an increase in adult patients seeking treatment.

 As a result, this study found that 53% of people reported significant improvements in their oral health and quality of life after having orthodontic treatment.

-If you’re considering orthodontics, you might like to hear first-hand the experiences of other patients.
+If you’re considering orthodontics, you might like to hear first-hand the experiences from other patients.
 You can watch the video below to hear about Amy’s experience of having braces.
 Total Orthodontics also has a collection of before and after photos available on their website.

 Final thoughts…